90 incidents on record · 2026 Headlights Incident reports by Ellie Harris · Melbourne

 The appeal-rate asymmetry.
 A model with a 90 percent error rate at point of denial, combined with a 0.2 percent appeal rate, produces a system in which the model is effectively making decisions for the vast majority of affected patients.
 The asymmetry is structural, most Medicare Advantage members are elderly, often cognitively impaired, frequently without family help, and the appeal process is opaque.
 CMS oversight depends on the patterns the regulator can see.
 Without per-decision structured records aggregated for population-level review, the asymmetry is not visible to the regulator until a lawsuit surfaces it.

 The disclosure layer.
-UnitedHealth has resisted disclosing nH Predict's internals.
-The March 2026 court order compelling disclosure is the precedent the litigation will turn on.
-Algorithms used to make or substantially inform coverage decisions need to be inspectable by the patients they affect and the regulators that licence the insurers.
+UnitedHealth has resisted disclosing nH Predict’s internals.
+In March 2026 the court largely granted the plaintiffs’ motion to compel discovery of how the model works, though only to the parties in the litigation, not to the public.
+The harder principle, still unsettled, is that algorithms used to make or substantially inform coverage decisions should be inspectable by the patients they affect and the regulators that licence the insurers.
 Trade-secret protection does not stop being a real interest at the point a decision affects whether someone receives medical care, but it cannot trump that interest either.

 What governance should have looked like